grumpyjames/tic-tac-toe/README.md

 #### Discoveries

 * The best properties are those that have implementation different from their specification.
 Checking `isInfixOf` for both `Oh` and `Ex` involves examining the board twice; the `foldr` approach used avoids this.
 * Very specific properties might result in QuickCheck giving up on you.
-That's by no means a bad thing - get to the point where your implementation passes those thests, and then try a more generic property
+That's by no means a bad thing - get to the point where your implementation passes all the tests until QC gives up, and then try a more generic property.

 #### Further work

-* Still needs to work out who won, if there is a result
+* Still needs to work out who won, if there is a result.
-* Extending the scorer for an `n` by `n` game might lead to more fun
+* Extending the scorer for an `n` by `n` game might lead to more fun.